jrocho/ILIAS-Etherpad-Lite-Plugin/README.md

   "sessionKey" : "",
 </code></pre>

 if you are updating from a EtherpadLite version pre v1.2.7.
-You of course need to add a random string.
+You—of course—need to add a random string.

 ### Updating to Etherpad Lite Server to >v1.4 ###